MileHacker Logo

 • Always use headlights in the rainforest segments for visibility, even during daylight hours, as darkness under the dense canopy can be quite deep.

 • Cold-weather driving: Prepare for snow and ice.
-Carry Tire chains or traction devices if visiting in winter; they may be needed for Hurricane Ridge entry.
+Carry Tire chains or traction devices when visiting in winter; they may be needed for Hurricane Ridge entry.

 • Official parking lots at trailheads and attractions sometimes fill quickly during peak season.
-Arrive early for a location.
+Arrive early for a spot.

 • Avoid illegal parking or blocking roads; fines may follow.

 • Motorcycle/scooter rentals see limited availability.
-Bicycle sharing is restricted to towns, not prevalent within the park.
+Bicycle sharing is limited to towns, not prevalent inside park limits.

 Exploring by Foot & Cycle